Squats are a universally popular exercise because their compound-nature work multiple muscle groups in one go, giving you a lot of bang for your buck.

 5 Pregnancy-Safe Squats

-- Bodyweight Squats: you may find the weight of your body is enough resistance, but if not try holding weights in your hands or use a barbell.
+- Bodyweight: you may find the weight of your body is enough resistance, but if not try holding weights in your hands or use a barbell.

-- Wall Squats (With or Without Exercise Ball): helps engage your core muscles.
+- Wall (With or Without Exercise Ball): helps engage your core muscles.

-- Deep Squats: excellent for opening your hips and pelvis.
+- Deep: excellent for opening your hips and pelvis.

-- Sumo Squats: another great way to stretch and open your hips.
+- Sumo: another great way to stretch and open your hips.

-- Chair Squats: a good exercise if you are struggling for balance or aren’t comfortable with regular squats.
+- Chair: a good exercise if you are struggling for balance or aren’t comfortable with the regular variety.

-Because squats offer a wide range of health benefits, there’s nothing to stop you doing squats from very early on in your pregnancy.
+Because squats offer a wide range of health benefits, there’s nothing to stop you doing them from very early on in your pregnancy.

 Squats are a great way to prepare your body for childbirth as we’ve seen above, but if you can incorporate them into your exercise routine in your first or second trimester then you should go right ahead.